35 % of the world’s mangrove forests may have been lost between 1980 and 2000.

 What we’ve done so far

-We have been working in partnership with Worldview International Foundation since 2012 to establish Thor Heyerdahl Climate Park in the Delta Region of Myanmar and together with other strategic partners, we have collectively planted 16 million mangrove trees so far.
+We have been working in partnership with Worldview International Foundation since 2012 to establish the Thor Heyerdahl Climate Parks in the Delta Region of Myanmar and together with other strategic partners, we have collectively planted 100 million mangrove trees so far.

-We have planted 10,000 mangrove trees at the Eric Bremley Lyngdoh Earth Tiger Climate Park in the Sundarbans of India in West Bengal to celebrate the International Day for the Conservation of Mangrove Ecosystems 2021 and to honor Eric Bremley Lyngdoh who led the youth volunteers of non-violent direct action during the hill state movement in the 1960s that gave birth to the creation of Meghalaya in 1972.
+In partnership with EcoFriend World we have planted 300,000 mangrove trees at the Eric Bremley Lyngdoh Earth Tiger Climate Park in the Sundarbans of India in West Bengal to celebrate the International Day for the Conservation of Mangrove Ecosystems 2021 and to honour Eric Bremley Lyngdoh who led the youth volunteers of non-violent direct action during the hill state movement in the 1960s that gave birth to the creation of Meghalaya in 1972.